australasian-computer-music-association/9-stickland-requirements-analysis/template-article.md

     production online collaboration.

 Six questions served as the interview guide and discussion starting points and appear in the Appendix.
-As such, this paper's structure consists of six discrete sections that inductively analyse the responses to the interview questions and any related follow-up questions, followed by a Discussion section.
+As such, this article's structure consists of six discrete sections that inductively analyse the responses to the interview questions and any related follow-up questions, followed by a Discussion section.